All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Saxenda (liraglutide 3.0mg): approximately $1,300 to $1,500/month Contact provider for current pricing

 Insurance coverage varies significantly by plan and indication (diabetes vs. weight management).
 Manufacturer savings programs, prior authorization appeals, and compounding pharmacy options may reduce out-of-pocket costs.
-Your physician's office can help navigate these pathways.
+Your physician's office can help manage these pathways.

 Frequently Asked Questions